 - The traders get to use a good range of financial products

-- The prices which CMC Markets offers are competitive
+- The trading costs which CMC Markets offers are competitive

-- It offers innovative trading tools and charting for commendable trading experience.
+- It offers innovative trading tools and charting for experienced traders.

-Overall, CMC Markets can be considered as the best forex broker.
-Market reports suggest that it is considered to be the ‘next generation’ forex trading place.
+Overall, CMC Markets can be considered as the best online broker.
+Market reports suggest that it is the next generation FX trading place.
 For details on commissions, please refer to the official website.

 Oanda – Well Know Forex Broker